ashley-yj3/poke-ext/README.md

 # Productive Pokemon Chrome Extension

 ## Overview
 This extension tracks how much time you're on a "productive site" and spawns pokemon to your screen depending on how long you remain on those sites.
-The longer you spend staying focused the rarer the pokemon that spawn!
+The longer you spend staying focused the rarer the pokemon that spawn (switching between productive sites does not reset the timer)!
 You can store a collection of all the pokemon you've caught and come back to them at any time by clicking the extension icon :)

 ## Software Requirements
 - JavaScript